bit-soul/brc-soul/README.md

 2. Individuals can assess the credibility of a project based on the reputation of the project initiator's address and decide whether to invest or not.
 3. Individuals can develop their social circles in the crypto world based on the credibility of addresses.
 4. The decentralized relationship can be stored on the chain forever, without restriction of any centralized app.
-5. Every app use the same data, we would never need build our profile and reputation again and again.
+5. Every app use the same data, we would never need build our social network and reputation again and again.
 6. and so on...

 Why should use the Bitcoin chain?